Lead Transformative Change in Early Childhood Administration and Management

 Meaningful Learning Experiences: P–3

 Early childhood professionals employ a broad repertoire of skills and strategies that are appropriate for the young children in their settings.
 In this course, they apply their knowledge of young children's characteristics, needs, strengths, and family and cultural contexts to planning and instruction in an authentic P–3 classroom setting.
 They intentionally plan differentiated learning experiences to ensure challenge and meaning for each child as well as for the group.
 As they engage in the planning, learning and teaching, and assessment cycle, early childhood professionals collaborate with host teachers and other colleagues to sharpen their instructional skills, deepen reflection on their own practice, and lead professional development to promote effective practice in P–3 settings.
-(Field Experience)
+(This course requires 20 hours of field experience focused on developing and taking part in meaningful learning experiences in a preschool or K - 3 setting.)

 |(3 sem. cr.)|